mattstruble/git-ai/README.md

 # git-ai

-AI-assisted git workflow with cursor-agent integration
+AI-assisted git workflow with cursor-agent integration and intelligent context system

 ## Overview

 `git-ai` is a git plugin that provides AI-powered assistance for common git workflows including commits, pull requests, and merges.
-It integrates with cursor-agent to generate contextual prompts and suggestions.
+It integrates with cursor-agent to generate contextual prompts and suggestions using an advanced context system that understands your project structure, documentation, and development patterns.

 ## Features